Consider the following atoms in which X represents the chemical s... | Channels for Pearson+

 Isotopes

-Isotopes are variants of a particular chemical element that have the same number of protons but different numbers of neutrons.
-This results in different mass numbers for the isotopes.
-For example, in the question, the isotopes of element X are represented with varying mass numbers, indicating they are isotopes of the same element.
+Isotopes are variants of a particular chemical element that have the same number of protons but different numbers of neutrons, resulting in different mass numbers.
+For example, the isotopes of element X in the question share the same atomic number but differ in their mass numbers, indicating variations in their neutron count.

 Recommended video: